jerrytigerxu/data-science-portfolio/README.md

-# data-science-portfolio
-All of the coolest projects you can ever hope to see!

 # Data Science Portfolio
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+All of the coolest data science projects you'll ever hope to find!
 Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).

-For a more visually pleasant experience for browsing the portfolio, check out [sajalsharma.com](http://sajalsharma.com)
+For a more visually pleasant experience for browsing the portfolio, check out jerrytigerxu.github.io

-#### The R portfolio is located [here](http://rpubs.com/sajal_sharma/).

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 ## Contents